jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

-With this we can use the definition of the [Euler-Lagrange equations](https://arxiv.org/pdf/cond-mat/0508729.pdf) and identfy the different energy contributions as **kinetic energy**
+With this we can use the definition of the [Euler-Lagrange equations](https://arxiv.org/pdf/cond-mat/0508729.pdf) and identify the different energy contributions as **kinetic energy**

 $$
 \begin{align}